-During the war many cases of dysentery were examined and further types were described, e.g., Sonne, Alkalescens of Andrewes, and Schmitz.
+During the Great War many cases of dysentery were examined and further types were described, e.g., Sonne, Alkalescens of Andrewes, and Schmitz.
 Much work has been carried out in attempts to produce a satisfactory scheme of classification.
 The results are not as yet complete, but four main types are generally recognized : Shiga, Flexner, Sonne and Schmitz.
 The pathogenicity of Bact. alkalescens is very doubtful.
+A further organism, the Newcastle bacillus, was isolated from an outbreak of dysentery at Newcastle in 1929; this differs from other members of this group in being motile on first isolation and producing acid and gas in certain sugars, e.g., glucose, but it is serologically closely related to the Flexner group.